alexpgates/alexpgates.github.com/source/posts/Blog/deployment-method.md

 	$ cd /Applications/MAMP/htdocs/alexpgates.github.com/source/
 	$ fab html

-Then preview my site locally before using the Github app to publish to the live site.
+Then preview the site locally before using the Github app to publish to the live site.